 The Chinese name for Black Coal, Thin Ice translates to ‘fireworks in daylight’.
 While the English title carries overt references to film noir (‘black’ coal and white ‘ice’), the Chinese title is more metaphorical.
 Fireworks in daylight provide a kind of emotional catharsis that people use to shield themselves from the harsher aspects of the world.
 ‘The truth is that in every person’s inner world they might hide some unbearable memories, but most days they have to behave as if nothing has happened,’ Diao says.
 ‘In using this title I’m obviously suggesting that Chinese people today are in dire need of that kind of catharsis.’

 Black Coal, Thin Ice is the fourth Mainland film to win the Golden Bear, after Xie Fei’s Woman from the Lake of Scented Soul (1993), Zhang Yimou’s Red Sorghum (1988) and Wang Quanan’s Tuya’s Marriage (1997).
 Yet films lauded at foreign film festivals don’t necessarily become commercial successes back home.
 Tuya’s Marriage made just 1.2 million RMB at the Chinese box office.
 Diao thinks that China’s film market has not yet cultivated a mature cinema-going community.
-The problem is compounded by the country’s unwieldy, inhibiting censorship machinery.
+The problem is compounded by the country’s unwieldy, inhibiting official interference.
 But cinema chains are also culpable.
 ‘Domestic theatre chain executives would rather show guaranteed money-makers,’ says Diao.
 ‘I think we shouldn’t blame the filmmakers, it’s more for the lack of “hardware support.”'

 Diao therefore spent eight years infusing his high-minded Black Coal, Thin Ice script with elements that would attract audiences.
 As the Berlin victory attests, it is possible to stay true to artistic credibility and produce a money-making film.
 Diao is buoyant: ‘I think it’s a good time to be a director in China,’ he says.
 ‘The market is growing.
 It will keep refining and dividing and every director will find their position.
 I believe that the market is gradually turning into the one I hope it can be.’